mgodwin/dotfiles/README.markdown

-# mgodwin does dotfiles
+# mgodwin's dotfiles

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.
-They should work on linux and OSX.
-Additional setup tasks will be present for linux, but it will guide you through what to do.
+They should work on 'nix and OSX.
+Additional setup tasks will be present for 'nix, but it will guide you through what to do.

+## Philosophy

+Simplicity is the focus of these dotfiles.
+They should do the minimum amount possible to get you setup but also provide hooks for you to customize where appropriate.
+I don't believe in displaying 5000 things to you on your bash prompt.
+I've integrated pieces of the bashit project.

+## Prompt Theme

+My prompt is structured to only show you the minimum amount of information you need at any given time to have a productive experience inside your terminal.
+It will, based on the context of where you are in your file system, show you:

+    # Your current path
+    ~/Development

+    # Your current git branch
+    ~/Development/Project(master)

+    # Your current ruby version (only if using rbenv, and if different than system ruby version)
+    ~/Development/RubyProject(master)(2.1.2)

+    # Machine hostname, if dotfiles are installed on remote host
+    hiro:/etc/apache2

+Colors are used to visually distinguish the prompt from other commands running in your terminal.
+This prompt is so simple, and so effective!

+Make it your own!
+If you don't like what I've done or you need more, you can very easily extend what I've done to make it yours.
+The prompt is largely based on the bashit project, so you can make updates using their same syntax.

 ## install